grfiv/healthcare_twitter_analysis/README.md

 I. Setup
 ========
-1. Pull both of these files onto your computer
+1. Pull these files onto your computer
   - twitter_functions.py
   - add_twitter_data.py
+  - twitter_credentials.py (and fill in your info on this one)

 2. Copy in the *.csv file you want to convert (I have only tested with Tweets_BleedingDisorders.csv)